 Fees: Due to Covid-19 campus closures, Anatomy and Physiology placement exams must be proctored online through ProctorU.
 An Anatomy and Physiology placement exam will incur a minimum testing fee of $15 through ProctorU.
 Plan ahead to avoid additional fees for last minute scheduling.

 How do I Register to take the Placement Tests?

-If you are a new student who has been admitted to the college, and you will be participating in a ROAD (new student registration) event, you do not need to register separately to take Oregon Tech's placement tests.
-Sign up for the ROAD event according to the instructions you receive, and you will automatically receive placement testing as part of the ROAD event.
+If you are a new student who has been admitted to the college, and you will be participating in a New Wings event, please take all placement tests before you meet with your academic advisor to plan your upcoming courses.
+Students who wait to take their placement exams will delay their registration appointment.
+Sign up for New Wings according to the instructions you receive from Admissions.

 What do I need to bring to Placement Testing?

 Review the ProctorU system requirements prior to scheduling your appointment.
 On the day of the exam you will need picture I.D., scratch paper and pencils.
 Calculators are not allowed.